Mazlan acquired his love of gardening at a young age, and it has been his passion for over 55 years.

 2. Tea Water as Fertilizer

-I recycle used tea bags by soaking it in water for a few days and then use it to water the Tiger Orchid plant.
+I recycle used tea bags by soaking them in water for a few days and then using it to water the Tiger Orchid plant.
 Tea is rich in nitrogen and potassium, which are useful ingredients for plant growth and flowering.